-Following warnings from Insect Industry UK, AIC and NFU that the UK was at risk of falling seriously behind other parts of the world and even the EU in not approving insect meal for feed use beyond pet and aquaculture diets, the All-Party Group notes that Food Standards Scotland launched a consultation on extending the approval of insect meal to pig and poultry feed in late 2024, with a parallel consultation expected from the Food Standards Agency.
-At the same time, because insects are classified as farm animals, post-BSE restrictions mean that certain animal byproducts cannot be fed to the insects, limiting overall feedstocks and growth potential for the insect protein sector, even though it would be entirely natural for the insects to feed on this material.
-Accessing new feedstocks, especially from supermarket and supply chain waste, could be transformative in terms of growth potential and reduced costs for the farmed insect industry.
-The All-Party Group notes that some progress has been made on this issue with the publication of a study commissioned by the Food Standards Agency into the use of four currently non-permitted rearing substrates in model insect rearing systems.
+However, Insect Industry UK, AIC and NFU have warned that because the UK Food Standards Agency has not yet approved insect protein for feed use beyond pet and aquaculture diets, Britain risks falling behind other parts of the world and even the EU, which approved insect meal for use in pig and poultry feed in 2021, having already approved its use in aquaculture and pet food in 2017.
+Similarly, because insects are classified as farm animals, post-BSE restrictions mean that certain animal by-products cannot be fed to the insects, limiting overall feedstocks and growth potential for the insect protein sector, even though it would be entirely natural for the insects to feed on this material.
+Accessing new feedstocks, especially from supermarket and supply chain waste, would be transformative in terms of growth potential and reduced costs for the farmed insect industry, and for the prospects of insect meal becoming a viable cost-competitor to fishmeal and, in the longer term, soybean meal, both of which can have significant environmental impacts.

-Thirdly, the ability to use raw frass as a nutrient-rich fertiliser is currently blocked in the UK due to the lack of a legal definition and conditions for its application.
+Thirdly, the ability to use raw frass as a nutrientrich fertiliser is currently blocked in the UK due to the lack of a legal definition and conditions for its application.
 Here again, the EU is ahead of the UK, requiring frass to be sterilised at 70°C for one hour or composted.
 The same legislation could be adopted in the UK, enabling frass to be used as an alternative to synthetic fertiliser.

-Having previously been a world leader in the science of insect farming, the UK now risks falling behind due to regulatory barriers not constraining the insect industry elsewhere.
-Concerted Government action to address these challenges could accelerate the uptake of insect protein, reducing current feed sector carbon emissions, increasing supply chain resilience by reducing import dependence, and providing a diversification opportunity for farmers.
+Having previously been a world leader in the science of insect farming, the UK is now falling behind due to regulatory barriers not constraining the insect industry elsewhere.
+Government action to address each of these three challenges could accelerate the uptake of insect protein, reducing current feed sector carbon emissions, increasing supply chain resilience by reducing import dependence, and providing a diversification opportunity for farmers.
 With the right incentives, the UK still has the opportunity to regain its global lead in the farmed insect sector.